Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 First off, turnaround time is a major distinguishing point between freelancers and video editing companies.

 Freelancers are usually one-person shows.
-This means that editing speed will partly depend on how professionally and efficiently that person works.
+This means that editing speed will depend heavily on how professionally and efficiently that person works.

-However, freelancers also manage their own projects, juggle files transfers, acquire customers, and talk to clients.
-Consequently, the time they can spend actually editing your videos is restricted.
+On top of that, though, freelancers also manage their own projects, juggle files transfers, acquire customers, and talk to clients.
+This limits the time they can spend actually editing your videos.

 Video editing companies, on the other hand, usually have several editors on staff, as well as a separate team dealing with administrative matters.
 As a result, they often guarantee consistent, fast turnaround times.